Where the Road Goes

 So these lightworkers, seeking healing, yet having fled from the one from whom all healing comes — has God cast them away forever?

 No!
 I am one of them!
-God has not abandoned His creation, but “we also are His offspring.”
+God has not abandoned His creation, but “we also are His offspring,” and “in Him we live and move and have our being.”
 Jesus said, “If I am lifted up from the earth, I will draw all people to Me.”
-And with this Paul agrees, saying, “when we were enemies, we were reconciled to God through the death of His Son.”
-As also Isaiah said so many years ago: “I was found by those who did not seek Me, and was revealed to those who did not ask for Me.”
+Is this only for the friends of God?
+No!
+Paul says, “when we were enemies, we were reconciled to God through the death of His Son,” as Isaiah also said so many years before: “I was found by those who did not seek Me, and was revealed to those who did not ask for Me.”

 Remember that when Elijah pitied himself and said, “I alone am left,” God said, “I have reserved for myself seven thousand who have not bowed the knee to Baal,” and on the last day, John shows us the saints before the throne of God, “people from every tribe, tongue, and nation.”
 Therefore among the lightworkers, God has reserved for Himself a people, for He “is not willing that any should perish, but that all should come to repentance.”